tkcharles/tessacharles/content/event/AOFSRR2024/index.md

 #  country: United States

 summary: Asia-Oceania Forum for Synchrotron Radiation Research (AOFSRR) School 2024.
 Lecture on 'Basics of Light Sources'
 abstract: Asia-Oceania Forum for Synchrotron Radiation Research (AOFSRR) School 2024.
-Lecture on 'Basics of Light Sources'
+Lecture on the 'Basics of Light Sources' covering synchrotron light source history, a few key accelerator physics defintions, and synchrotron radiation generation.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.